Post-IDFA Alliance will address concerns of mobile app and game marketers

 Asked if he was concerned about a revenue decline for both adtech and games, he said, “I’m not concerned about a revenue drop — our perspective is that if the industry has the right tools and resources, we’re going to see that marketing can be just as effective on iOS post-IDFA as it is today.
 That’s why we’ve come together with the Post-IDFA Alliance: to support that transition and help maintain that success.”

-Apple’s upcoming iOS 14 update will give users the choice to block the IDFA at the app level, while requiring the industry to adopt the App Tracking Transparency framework (ATT), which requires the industry to be transparent about disclosing tracking to users.
-Apple is offering its SKAdNetwork, which has more primitive tracking measures involving limited tracking in a 24-hour, non-real-time window, as a substitute.
+Apple’s upcoming iOS 14 update will give users the choice to block IDFA at the app level, while requiring the industry to adopt the App Tracking Transparency framework (ATT), which requires the industry to be transparent about disclosing tracking to users.
+Apple is offering its SKAdNetwork, which has more primitive tracking measures involving limited tracking in a 24-hour window that’s not in real time, as a substitute.

 In response to the update, the alliance — representing demand-side platforms, supply-side platforms, and mobile measurement partners — has launched “No IDFA?
 No Problem,” a resource for mobile marketers and app publishers to support a seamless transition to the post-IDFA privacy-oriented landscape.